CCI-MOC/kumo-leasing/instructions.md

 * `hil node_power_off <node-name>`.
     to power off a node.

+For more information about HIL, checkout the [HIL Repo](github.com/cci-moc/hil)

 ## Using BMI

+BMI allows you to provision software on your nodes.
+Once your nodes are reserved using HIL you can use BMI to pxe boot your node.

+Note: BMI uses diskless provisioing, so your changes are not saved to the local disk.
+Your disk is saved in ceph that BMI automatically manages.

-1. Logon to the BMI machine (available only through the HIL client).
+1. Logon to the BMI machine via HIL client.
     `ssh username@kumo-bmi-no-seccloud.infra.massopen.cloud`
-    or use it's ip address which is 192.168.100.142
+    or use its ip address which is 192.168.100.142

 2. Once logged in, export your HIL credentials explained above.
-In addition to that do this:
+In addition to that set the BMI_CONFIG variable.
+In bash, do this:
     `export BMI_CONFIG=/etc/bmi/bmiconfig.cfg`

-Test bmi works by running `bmi db ls` command.
+Test that bmi works by running `bmi db ls` command.

 3. Run this command to see a list of available images.
 The project name is the same name as in HIL.